"Sarajevo - 100 Years Ago"

 and patriotism.
 Memory is an important retardant to war.
 In the decades

-following the bombing of Hiroshima and Nagasaki in 1945, people
+following the bombing of Hiroshima and Nagasaki Middle

 East who both possess such weapons (or are close to doing so) and